crestongetz/dqn-treasure-maze/README.md

 6. I trained the network using experience replay
 7. I checked for completion.

-This project and course have taught me a lot about my journey as a computer scientist.
+This course taught me a lot about my journey as a computer scientist.
+Recent advancements in AI and technology make me more excited than ever to be involved in this field.
+Computer scientists drive innovation and maintain the information systems that large populations rely upon.
+Crucially, I learned that considering the ethical, privacy, and security implications of software and AI is just as important as building them.
+I now approach problems with a broader societal, moral, and ethical viewpoint.
+I break problems down into small parts, considering not only the best way to build something, but who it affects and why.
+As AI and technology become increasingly critical to end users, organizations, and society, my ethical responsibilities increase.
+It has never been more important to consider these viewpoints.